Oxford

 Bibliography

 • Arrange works by the same author first by the author’s name and then by the year of publication with the earliest year first.
-Only write the author’s name on the first entry; for subsequent items. remove the name and replace it with an em-dash to indicate that it is the same author as the book above.
+Only write the author’s full name on the first entry; for subsequent items you can use a shortened form of name and book title (if it shortens nicely).
 E.g. the second title below is also by Richard Broome:

 Broome, Richard, Aboriginal Victorians: A History Since 1800 (Crows Nest, NSW: Allen & Unwin, 2005).